"

 Part a of the figure shows a semi permeable membrane shown as small rectangular sections in a vertical line, separated by small gaps called as pores.
 Molecules are shown in all shapes on both the sides of the membranes.
 Some molecules are shown to diffuse through the pores.
 Part b of the diagram shows molecules in the form of small spheres packed on both sides of a single vertical rectangular membrane.
 Some molecules are shown to dissolve in this membrane and diffuse across it.

-Figure 91.3 (a) A semipermeable membrane with small pores that allow only small molecules to pass through. (b) Certain molecules dissolve in this membrane and diffuse across it.
+Figure 91.3 (a) (a) A semipermeable membrane allows only small molecules to pass through its pores. (b) Some membranes permit certain molecules to dissolve and diffuse through the membrane material itself.

 Part a of the figure shows a vessel having two different concentrations of sugar in water separated by a semipermeable membrane that passes water but not sugar molecules.
 The sugar molecules are shown as small red color spheres and water molecules as still smaller blue colored spheres.
 The right side of the solution shows more of sugar molecules represented as more number of red spheres.
 The osmosis of water molecules is shown toward right.
 Part b shows the second stage for figure on part a.
 The osmosis of water is shown toward right.
 The height of fluid on right is shown as h above the fluid on the left.
 The back pressure of water is shown toward left.